sandrasoi/My-Makers-Journey/WeeksSix.md

 The program I created was a music_web_app that used a POST /albums route to add an album and a GET /albums route to see all the albums.

 <h3>Wednesday 11th October</h3>

+<h3>Thursday 12th October</h3>

+I learned about using HTML to build webpages.
+I learned to use render_templates python code to allow the wepages that I have created to be displayed in a browser.
+HTML is inherently static but through the use of jinja templates within HTML, we can replace the jinja tags with the information we want.

+So far we have been requesting different pages based on what HTML request is sent to the browser, however, we don't want the user to send a HTML request each time they want to change the page, to avoid that, we can create links and when a user clicks it, a HTML request is sent and another page loads.

+I created [music_web_app_html](https://github.com/sandrasoi/music_web_app_html) project where I test-drove app.py to have routes that display all artists and albums when a GET request is sent.
+I made each artist and album a link which allows the user to click them.
+Once they are clicked, a get request is sent to get specific details about the album or artist and a new page is rendered.
+In order to retrieve the information to be displayed, the route function, requests a class respository method which then requests information from the database.
+Then this information is returned and displayed.
+I really enjoyed this project, especially learning how to select text based on the HTML tags and being able to create links that return certain pages.